Cooperative Educational Services, (CES) - Executive Director Colchester - Superintendent of Schools

 The Greenwood Lake Union Free School District is a school district located in Orange County, NY, approximately 50 miles from Midtown Manhattan, NYC.
 The community (Greenwood Lake, NY) shares the interstate lake, Greenwood Lake, with West Milford, NJ.
 The Greenwood Lake School District directly serves approximately 550 K-8 students in two schools, the Greenwood Lake Elementary School and the Greenwood Lake Middle School.
 High School students within the Greenwood Lake School District have a choice to attend high school in either the Chester Union Free School District or the Warwick Valley Central School District.
 The Greenwood Lake School District is characterized by: Highly motivated and involved students; Broadly educated and talented faculty and staff members; Actively involved parents; A supportive community which in 2016 approved capital projects valued at more than $7 million.
 The Board of Education is seeking a distinguished educational leader for the position of Superintendent of Schools, effective January 2018, or as soon thereafter as possible, but no later than July 1, 2018.
 The ideal candidate should have high expectations for all students, the leadership skills to guide the school community in presenting its students with outstanding educational experiences and a distinguished record of educational leadership experiences.
 Candidates should possess, or be eligible for, certification in New York State as a Superintendent of Schools.
 For additional information about this position and/or to apply online, go to www.hyasearch.com

-Appointment on/or about fall 2017.
-Enrollment approximately 825; grades K-12.
-Successful candidate will be a visionary leader with a strong focus on student achievement, committed to continuous improvement for staff, administrators and students with the capacity to engage and effectively communicate with all district stakeholders.
-Must possess a high standard of ethics with the proven ability to maintain positive staff and board relations; be experienced in creating, developing, and aligning curricula based on state standards through instructional strategies and individualized learning; be knowledgeable in educational trends, current technology, research and innovative practices including grant opportunities; and have ability to establish a culture of professional and academic excellence.
+Appointment on/about Spring 2018.
+Enrollment approximately 3,100; grades K-12.
+Successful candidate will be skilled in selecting, motivating, and evaluating highly qualified staff.
+Effectively communicates with and engages all district stakeholders and ability to increase student academic achievement.
+Demonstrated commitment to visiting schools to monitor school climate, effectiveness of programs, classroom instruction, and student learning.
 Salary negotiable and will be competitive, based on training and experience, qualifications and meeting board criteria including but not limited to the skills listed above.
-Application Deadline: September 13, 2017.
-Please direct questions to Karen Devine, lead consultant, at 717-506-2450, ext.
-3322 or email@example.com.
-Interested candidates will need to provide a signed cover letter, two-page resume, application, PA letter of eligibility, Act 24 clearance, current Act 34 and Act 151 clearances, and FBI fingerprints (dated within one year).
+Please direct questions to Anthony Piscioneri lead consultant at email@example.com deadline date – January 8, 2018.
+Interested candidates will need to provide a signed cover letter, two-page resume, Application, PA letter of eligibility, Act 24 clearance, current Act 34 and Act 151 clearances and FBI fingerprints (dated within 1 year).
 Sealed university transcripts will need to be ordered and mailed to PSBA School Services, attention, Michelle Kunkel, 400 Bent Creek Blvd, Mechanicsburg, PA 17050.
 To complete the application process and upload required documents go to PSBA’s Career Gateway at https://careergateway.psba.org and begin by creating a profile.
 Career Gateway questions can be directed to Michelle Kunkel at 717-506-2450 ext.
 3365 or firstname.lastname@example.org.
-Documents required by September 13, 2017 to assure a review by the Board are, cover letter, resume and application.
+Documents required by January 8, 2018 to assure a review by the Board are, cover letter, resume and application.
 All other required documents must be submitted or “in process”.
-EOE District Website: http://www.cksdbulldogs.com/ Consultant Website: https://careergateway.psba.org
+EOE